containers/crun-vm/README.md

 #### Directory bind mounts

-Bind mounts are passed through to the VM as [virtiofs] file systems:
+Bind mounting directories into the VM is supported:

 > :warning: This example recursively modifies the SELinux context of all files
 > under the path being mounted, in this case `./util`, which in the worst case
 > **may cause you to lose access to your files**.
-This is due to the `:z`
+This is due to the `:z` volume
-> modifier included in the command below, which causes Podman to relabel the
+> mount modifier, which instructs Podman to relabel the volume so that the VM
-> volume so the guest can access it.
+> can access it.
 >
-> You may drop this modifier at the cost of being unable to access the volume
+> Alternatively, you may remove this modifier from the command below and add
-> from within the guest.
+> `--security-opt label=disable` instead to disable SELinux enforcement.

 > For this command to work with Docker, you must provide an absolute path to
 > `--cloud-init`.